What is a Gruit Ale?

-By Shira Kogut on Jan.
+By The Beer Community on Jan.
 13, 2017

 What is Gruit?

 The German Purity laws were enacted to prevent brewers from wantonly disregarding the effects of dangerous gruits.
 Gruits when used correctly were able to give the beer flavour and enabled the brewer to use some creativity.

 Try some gruit beers and see what you think: